salykova/sgemm.cu/README.md

 >Avoid using WSL for performance measurements.
 To ensure accurate and reliable results, please use a native Linux environment.

-To benchmark the code, run `benchmark.sh` and specify compute capability of your CUDA device.
+To benchmark the code, specify compute capability of your CUDA device and run `benchmark.sh`.
 For example, on RTX 3090:

 ```bash
 bash benchmark.sh 86